Arav209/Mobile-Sales-Power-BI-Dashboard/README.md

 # Mobile-Sales-Power-BI-Dashboard
-An interactive Power BI dashboard for analyzing mobile phone sales performance.
-This project provides insights into sales trends, top-selling products, regional distribution, and key performance indicators (KPIs) to help businesses make data-driven decisions.
+The Mobile Sales Power BI Dashboard is a data visualization project designed to track and analyze mobile phone sales performance.
+This dashboard provides insights into sales trends, revenue distribution, top-selling models, regional sales, and other key performance indicators (KPIs) to help businesses make data-driven decisions.